deepeters/sms-messaging-microservice/README.md

 ### Handling Exceptions

+Exceptions form the basis of the response the application will return to the client so that they can know whether all SMSs were sent to customers or not and whether to retry to resend them.

+For example in this example below an exception is thrown when the client attempts to get a message and sets a foundation for the next steps the client may attempt to implement.

+    	public Message getMessage(long id) {
+    	Message message = messages.get(id);
+    	if (message == null) {
+    		throw new MessageSendRequestException("Message with id " + id + " not found")
+    	}
+    	return message;
+    }

+### Logs

 ### Shortcomings

 - The application services are not threat safe and does not implement a concurrency of protection.

 ### Future Modifications

 - Implement API metadata headers that allows for authentication using objects such as API Keys, also incude Cookies in the metadata to increase API fetch efficiency.

 ## Technologies, Libraries and Frameworks Used